 12 Jan Hints for Viewing the FHA Website

-Your experience using this website, and the success you have finding what you need, may depend on your knowing a few tricks.
-Especially if you are using a small device, there are one or two things you should be aware of.
+Using this website, and the success you have finding what you need, may depend on your knowing a few tricks.
+Especially if you are using a small device, you can run into difficulties.
+However, if you are aware of the following hints, your experience can be trouble free.

 Sometimes you may find that the text and images on a web page are too small (hard to read or see clearly) or too large (hard to read a complete line or see a complete image).
 On a touch-screen device you are probably familiar with changing the legibility of a page by using your fingers to enlarge or shrink it.
 On a device with a keyboard there’s a way to change the size of the page.
-Type [Ctrl]-[-], i.e., hold the Control key and type the minus sign.
+To make the type and images smaller, type [Ctrl]-[-].
+I.e., hold the Control key and type the minus sign.
 Hold the Control key and type the plus sign to make things larger.
 Type [Ctrl]- (number “0“) to return to the standard size.

 Which Way Up?